andrey-rrousan/nuwavdet/README.md

 This package is supposed to be used to detect the sources in NuStar observations and generate a mask excluding the signal from the sources of any kind.

 Additionaly, it generates a table containing:

 Useful data about the observation:

 1. OBS_ID
 2. Detector
-3. coordinates in equatorial (ra,dec) and galactical (lon,lat) systems
+3. Coordinates in equatorial (ra,dec) and galactical (lon,lat) systems
-4. time of the observation in seconds
+4. Time of the observation in seconds
-5. exposure
+5. Exposure

 Useful algorythm-related data:

 6. average count rate on unmasked area
 7. portion of unmasked area
 8. specific statistical metric[1] before and after masking the detected sources